eclipse-cdt/cdt/terminal/org.eclipse.tm.terminal.serial/README.txt

 -----------------------------------------------------------
 * Download RXTX SDK or Runtime ZIP from http://rxtx.qbang.org/eclipse/downloads/ and extract it into your Eclipse installation.
+The download link mentioned also has a README with version and licensing information.

 Option B: Installation as a JVM Extension: